KirkXu/MitsubaForMaya/README.md

 Rendering an animation in Batch mode works, with a couple of caveats

 - Batch renders can't be canceled from the UI

-Notes
--

-The default lighting in Mitsuba is a sunsky, so if you do not use any lighting yourself, that is what this tool will default to as well.
-The other lights available are directional, environment maps and object area lights.
-Mitsuba supports a variety of other lights, but they have not been ported.
-To use a directional light, simply create a normal, Maya directional light and position it as normal.
-For an environment map or custom sunsky, see the appropriate nodes in the Hypershader, under Maya/Lights.
-Note that you can specify either an environment map or sunsky node (ie you can not have one of each).
-To use an area light, assign the MitsubaObjectAreaLightShader shader as the Material for the object that you would like to act as an area light.

-For a variety of Mitsuba materials, check the Hypershade under Maya/Surface.

-Render settings have been set to balance render time vs. quality.
-The main thing that controls render quality is the sampleCount in the Image Sampler drop down.

 References
 -